encoredev/encore/docs/go/overview.md

 - [Caching](/docs/primitives/caching)
 - [Secrets](/docs/primitives/secrets)

+### Tutorials

 Check out the [Tutorials](/docs/tutorials) section for examples of complete Encore applications.

 <img src="/assets/docs/primitives.png" title="Cloud Primitives" className="noshadow mx-auto d:w-1/2"/>

-## Benefits of using Encore
+## Benefits of using Encore.go

-Using the Go Backend Framework to declare infrastructure in application code helps unlock these benefits:
+Using Encore.go to declare infrastructure in application code helps unlock these benefits:

-- **Develop new features locally as if the infrastructure is already set up**: Encore automatically compiles your app and sets up the necessary infrastructure on the fly.
-- **Faster feedback loops:** With type-safe infrastructure you can identify problems as early as in your code editor, instead of learning about issues via the — much slower — deployment cycle.
+- **Local development with instant infrastructure**: Encore.go automatically sets up necessary infrastructure as you develop.
+- **Rapid feedback**: Catch issues early with type-safe infrastructure, avoiding slow deployment cycles.
-- **No manual maintenance required**: There is no need to manually write [IaC](/resources/infrastructure-as-code) configuration, like Terraform.
-Encore uses your application code as the source of truth and automatically keeps all environments in sync.
+- **No manual configuration required**: No need for Infrastrucutre-as-Code.
+Your code is the single source of truth.
-- **One codebase for all environments**: Encore [automatically provisions](/docs/deploy/infra) your local, [preview](/docs/deploy/preview-environments), and cloud environments (using [your own cloud account](/docs/deploy/own-cloud)) on AWS/GCP.
+- **Unified codebase**: One codebase for all environments; local, preview, and cloud.
-- **Cloud-agnostic by default**: The Backend Framework is an abstraction layer on top of the cloud provider's APIs, so you avoid becoming locked in to a single cloud.
+- **Cloud-agnostic by default**: Encore.go provides an abstraction layer on top of the cloud provider's APIs, so you avoid becoming locked in to a single cloud.
-- **Evolve infrastructure without code changes**: As your requirements evolve, you can change and configure the provisioned infrastructure by using Encore's Cloud Dashboard or your cloud provider's console.
+- **Evolve infrastructure without code changes**: As requirements evolve, you can change the provisioned infrastructure without making code changes, either using the Open Source [self-hosting tools](/docs/deploy/self-hosting) or fully-automated in your AWS/GCP account using [Encore's Cloud Platform](https://encore.dev/use-cases/devops-automation). cloud provider's console.

+## No DevOps experience required

+Encore provides open source tools to help you integrate with your cloud infrastructure, enabling you to self-host your application anywhere to supports Docker containers.
+Learn more in the [self-host documentation](/docs/deploy/self-hosting).

+You can also use [Encore's Cloud Platform](https://encore.dev/use-cases/devops-automation), which fully automates provisioning and managing infrastructure in your own cloud on AWS and GCP.

+This approach dramatically reduces the level of DevOps expertise required to use scalable, production-ready, cloud services like Kubernetes and Pub/Sub.
+And because your application code is the source of truth for infrastructure requirements, it ensures the infrastructure in all your environments are always in sync with the application's requirements.

 ## Simplicity without giving up flexibility

-While most requirements are met by a common set of infrastructure primitives, sooner or later you will likely need something highly specific to your problem domain.
-Encore is designed to ensure you can use any cloud infrastructure, even if it's not built into Encore's Backend Framework.
-This works seamlessly since Encore [provisions infrastructure](/docs/deploy/infra) in your own cloud account, so you can use any of your cloud provider's services as you traditionally would.
+Encore.go provides integrations for common infrastructure primitives, but also allows for flexibility.
+You can always use any cloud infrastructure, even if it's not built into Encore.go.
+If you use Encore's [Cloud Platform](https://encore.dev/use-cases/devops-automation), it [automates infrastructure](/docs/deploy/infra) using your own cloud account, so you always have full access to your services from the cloud provider's console.